Top Ten Secrets for Weight Loss

 Ok, eat the right kinds of fat.
 The fact is that some fats will harm you and some are very good for you.
 Omega-3 must be obtained from your diet but most of us DO NOT get enough.
 We need them from a cellular level and without them, our health becomes compromised.
 Omega-3 is most abundant in cold water fish, mainly salmon, mackerel and sardines, from Flaxseed (linseed) oil and you can buy Omega-3 oil to supplement your diet.

 Doing cardiovascular exercise first thing in the morning will give your metabolism a kick-start on the day.
 It gets revved early and therefore burns more calories over the duration you are awake.
 A little trick is to have a black coffee (no milk or sugar) and do your cardio which will burn slightly more calories from fat.

 Hey, most of us just don’t do it enough anyway.
 So without going into the science, it’s pretty obvious that a good BELLY laugh just feels great and is good for us!

 Changing internal pictures.

 Why is this one the most important?
 Without it, you very likely will not stick with 1 thru 9.
 The fact is that ALL our behaviors are motivated by internal pictures or images (hence the word self-image) and no amount of willpower will override this programming long term without first doing the ground work.
-So what to do?
-Stay tuned for the next article and learn how changing internal pictures drives your behaviors and of course, YOUR RESULTS.

 - Lebert Fitness